Chinese cybersecurity probe validates Didi’s pre-IPO warning to investors – TechCrunch

 Shares of Chinese ride-hailing provider Didi are sharply lower this morning after news broke that its domestic regulators are investigating the newly public company.
-A loose translation of the probe’s official notice indicates that the cybersecurity review is “in order to prevent national data security risks, maintain national security, and protect the public interest.”
+A loose translation of the probe’s official notice indicates that the cybersecurity review is “in order to prevent national data security risks, maintain national security and protect the public interest.”

 Yesterday, regulators ordered Didi to stop registering new users during the investigation.

 The move comes amid a larger reset of relations between China’s burgeoning technology sector and its autocratic government.
-Other fallouts from the campaign included the effective silencing of Jack Ma, the embarrassing cancellation of the Ant IPO, and a crackdown on data collection from technology companies more broadly.
+Other fallouts from the campaign included the effective silencing of Jack Ma, the embarrassing cancellation of the Ant IPO and a crackdown on data collection from technology companies more broadly.

 The Exchange explores startups, markets and money.